GreenXenith/minetestgamejam/README.md

 Here you will find all relevant information and data for Minetest Game Jams managed by GreenXenith and co.

-All content in this repository is under the [MIT license](LICENSE.txt).
+All content in this repository is created or written by GreenXenith under the [MIT license](LICENSE.txt) unless otherwise noted.